Turnlings/module-mate/README.md

-# Module Mate (Working Title)
+# ModuleMate

 A Ruby on Rails web app that helps students track study time, manage upcoming exams, record scores, and calculate final grades.
 Built to replace the fragmented spreadsheets I used in my first two years at university, with a scalable design ready for multiple users.

+Try the app live: [ModuleMate](https://modulemate.app)

 ## Features